mar10/wsgidav/docs/source/user_guide_access.rst

 **Known issues on all Windows versions**

-* See als greenbytes `WebDAV Mini-Redirector (MRXDAV.SYS) Versions and Issues List <http://greenbytes.de/tech/webdav/webdav-redirector-list.html>`_.
+* See also greenbytes `WebDAV Mini-Redirector (MRXDAV.SYS) Versions and Issues List <http://greenbytes.de/tech/webdav/webdav-redirector-list.html>`_.

 * The WebDAV server must respond to PROPFIND and OPTIONS requests at the root